project8/bulletAnt/Tutorial/README.md

  Redraws plot, zooms in to lower left hand corner.

 **Sliders:**
- Three ouble sliders, for the X,Y, and Z axes, respectively.
+ Three double sliders, for the X,Y, and Z axes, respectively.
 Grabbing the center of the slider button and dragging will slide your focus along the axis.
 If you grab the edge of the slider button and drag, you can zoom in or out.
 By default, the spectrogram is zoomed in as a) operations are quicker on zoomed-in plots, as there is less data, and
  b) when you create tracks, try to really zoom in to get the best accuracy you can